 Welcome to my website.
 My name is George Pararas-Carayannis.
 The Disaster Pages provide a wealth of educational and scientific information regarding recent and historical, global and regional destructive tsunamis, devastating earthquakes, deadly volcanic eruptions (like Krakatoa), killer hurricanes and hurricane surges and man-made disasters.
 To complete these comprehensive Disaster Pages, the additional major categories of Climate Change, Ocean Governance, Ocean Sustainability, and Disaster Archaeology have been added.
 To facilitate review and searches of certain topics, included on the left top corner of each page, is a Navigation Guide that links to a General Site Map with specific portals to numerous other of my pages.
 Furthermore, new material is continuously added as well as formatting improvements to the older pages to make them more user-friendly.
 I have tried to separate the informational and educational sections of this website from the more technical, scientific reports.
 This website has been prepared for public information, as a community service, and in support of other Internet sites dealing with the same subjects.
+My website also includes pages on some of my Miscellaneous Writings on other technical and no-technical subjects I have been interested.

 I have no institutional sponsor and I am solely responsible for the accuracy of the contents of this website.
 For your information, for about 35 years, I was involved with Tsunami Research at the Hawaii Institute of Geophysics of the University of Hawaii and with scientific organizations of the U. S. Government and also served as Director of the World Data Center A-Tsunami, as Director of the International Tsunami Information Center (ITIC) (under the auspices of the Intergovernmental Oceanographic Commission (IOC) of UNESCO and as Tsunami Advisor for the State of Hawaii’s Civil Defense.